-It is said of Jackson Pollack's paintings that one must experience them in person to "get" them, that the in person experience is a completely different thing.
-This is true, my experience of Pollack's paintings in person was eye-opening.
+It is said of Jackson Pollock's paintings that one must experience them in person to "get" them, that the in person experience is a completely different thing.
+This is true, my experience of Pollock's paintings in person was eye-opening.
 They're very big, it turns out.
 Enormous.

 Abstract art in general is a fine fine theory.
 Art is about communication.
 We have a rich collection of visual symbols we can use to express emotions and ideas.
 It is the (or at any rate a) role of art to combine these symbols in evocative or thought provoking ways.
 Arguably, in appealing ways as well.

 When we shoot in black and white, we deliberately reduce our available vocabulary, in exchange for a connection to other work and access to certain powerful idioms.
 By reducing our vocabulary, perhaps we tighten up our communication, make our ideas clearer and sharper.
 Frankly, we make the job easier, as well.
 Photography itself works in a reduced vocabulary, being two dimensional and static, as opposed to sculpture or film, say.

 Abstract art merely removes another part of the vocabulary, that of identifiable representations of things.
 Surely an mysterious shape can look terrifyingly, or swoon with emotion, or whatever?

 It turns out this is really hard.